-The DCPO will then form a school-based response team to address the report.
-The response team may include the school doctor, nurse, counselor, teacher, and other individuals as the DCPO sees fit.
+The CPO will then form a school-based response team to address the report.
+The response team may include the school doctor, nurse, counselor, teacher, and other individuals as the CPO sees fit.

-In all cases, follow up activities will be conducted in a manner that ensures that information is documented factually and that strict confidentiality is maintained.
+In all cases, follow-up activities will be conducted in a manner that ensures that information is documented factually, and that strict confidentiality is maintained.

-Based on acquired information, a plan of action will be developed to assist the child and family.
+Based on the acquired information, a plan of action will be developed to assist the child and family.
 Actions that may take place are:

-- Discussions between the child and the DCPO in order to gain more information. - In-class observations of the child by the teacher, counselor, or administrator. - Meetings with the family to present the school's concerns. - Referral of the student and family to external professional counseling. - Consultation with local authorities.
+- Discussions between the child and the CPO in order to gain more information. - In-class observations of the child by the teacher, counselor, or administrator. - Meetings with the family to present the school's concerns. - Referral of the student and family to external professional counseling. - Consultation with local authorities.

-Subsequent to a substantiate case of child abuse or neglect, the following actions may take place:
+8. Subsequent to a substantiated/ neglected case of child abuse:

+The following actions may take place:

-- The DCPO will maintain contact with the child and family to provide support and guidance as appropriate. - The DCPO will provide the child's teachers with ongoing support, and provide strategies for the teacher to use. - The DCPO will maintain contact with outside therapists, in order to update the therapist about the progress of the child in school, and to keep the school informed about the progress of the therapy. - The School Principal refers the case to local authorities for further action.
+- The CPO will maintain contact with the child and family to provide support and guidance as appropriate. - The CPO will provide the child's teachers with ongoing support and provide strategies for the teacher to use. - The CPO will maintain contact with outside therapists, in order to update the therapist about the progress of the child in school and to keep the school informed about the progress of the therapy. - The School Principal refers the case to local authorities for further action.

-Responsibilities of the whole school staff
+9. Responsibilities of the whole school staff

-- There is a named person(s) in our school who is the DCPO. - All members of the school staff have a responsibility to identify and report suspected abuse and to ensure the safety and wellbeing of the students in the school.
-In doing so, they should seek advice and support as necessary from the DCPO. - All staff is expected to attend regular and relevant professional development sessions.
+- There is a named person(s) in our school who is the CPO. - All members of the school staff have a responsibility to identify, and report suspected abuse and to ensure the safety and wellbeing of the students in the school.
+In doing so, they should seek advice and support as necessary from the CPO. - All staff are expected to attend regular and relevant professional development sessions. - All staff are expected to provide a safe and caring environment in which children can develop the confidence to voice ideas, feelings and opinions.
+Children should be treated with respect within a framework of agreed and understood behavior.

-- All staff is expected to provide a safe and caring environment in which children can develop the confidence to voice ideas, feelings and opinions.
-Children should be treated with respect within a framework of agreed and understood behavior. - All staff are expected to o be aware of symptoms of abuse. o report concerns to DCPO as appropriate o keep clear, dated, factual and confidential records of child protection concerns.
+- All staff are expected to be:

+- o aware of symptoms of abuse.

+- o report concerns to CPO as appropriate.

+- o keep clear, dated, factual and confidential records of child protection concerns.

-Specific responsibilities of the School Doctor/Nurse and Counselors:
+10. Specific responsibilities of the school doctor/nurse and counselors:

-- The school Doctor/Nurse or Counselor may be requested to provide physical treatment and emotional support after a child has been abused. - The Doctor or Nurse may be required to conduct an examination if there are physical injuries and write an initial report about the child's physical and emotional condition. - The Doctor/ Nurse and/ or Counselor can provide positive encouragement to the child, liaise with family members determine how best to promote the child's safety both at school and at home. - Child abuse can leave deep emotional scars and the School Doctor or Nurse should recognize these and help develop a rehabilitation plan in liaison with the DCPO and other appropriate staff in the case team. - In some cases, the child may have to take medication as a result of the abuse.
+- The school Doctor/Nurse or Counselor may be requested to provide physical treatment and emotional support after a child has been abused. - The Doctor or Nurse may be required to conduct an examination if there are physical injuries and write an initial report about the child's physical and emotional condition. - The Doctor/ Nurse and/ or Counselor can provide positive encouragement to the child, liaise with family members to determine how best to promote the child's safety both at school and at home. - Child abuse can leave deep emotional scars and the School Doctor or Nurse should recognize these and help develop a rehabilitation plan in liaison with the DCPO and other appropriate staff in the case team. - In some cases, the child may have to take medication as a result of the abuse.
 The School Doctor or Nurse should ensure that all standards and procedures for administering medications in the school setting are met.

-Specific responsibilities of the HR department and Security
+11. Specific responsibilities of the HR department and Security: